Defending against Jailbreak through Early Exit Generation of Large Language Models: More Analysis

-In this section, we first analyze the results of various decoding-based defense methods.
-Next, we explore the sensitivity of hyper-parameters through an experiment conducted on Vicuna, with the results presented in Figure \ref{fig:sens}.
-Finally, we evaluate the effectiveness of selecting different prototypes.
+In this section, we explore the sensitivity of hyperparameters, analyze the results of various decoding-based defense methods, and evaluate the effectiveness of \Ours{} in detecting harmful prompts on the Toxic-chat test dataset.

-\textbf{Analysis on Decoding-based Methods.} We observe that decoding-based defense methods perform well in terms of BAR for Llama and ASR for Vicuna, but not as effectively for ASR in Llama and BAR in Vicuna.
-This intriguing result may be attributed to the characteristics of the output embedding space.
-As shown in Figure \ref{fig:pca}, Llama's benign and harmful embeddings, depicted in the two-dimensional PCA plot, are more diverse than those of Vicuna in the last layer.
-Consequently, increasing the rejection probability (e.g., SafeDecoding) or sampling multiple times with random dropout (e.g., RA-LLM) makes it less likely for benign prompts to produce rejection responses, resulting in better BAR performance for Llama compared to Vicuna.
-Additionally, the jailbreak prompts in Llama are more varied and less aligned with the decision boundary, making them less likely to be rejected if they are close to benign prompt centers.
-We believe that the challenge in balancing BAR and ASR with existing decoding-based methods is due to their heavy reliance on final layer embeddings, which neglect the early and intermediate layers of LLMs.
-In contrast, \Ours{} focuses on shallow layer embeddings, allowing for a more effective balance between BAR and ASR.
+\textbf{Analysis with Other Decoding-based Methods.} Decoding-based defense methods show good BAR for Llama and ASR for Vicuna but struggle with ASR in Llama and BAR in Vicuna.
+This may stem from differences in output embedding spaces: Llama’s benign and harmful embeddings are more diverse than Vicuna’s in the final layer (Figure \ref{fig:pca}).
+Techniques like SafeDecoding or RA-LLM reduce benign prompt rejection more effectively for Llama.
+Also, Llama’s jailbreak prompts are more varied and less aligned with decision boundaries, making rejection harder.
+The imbalance arises because these methods rely heavily on final layer embeddings, ignoring earlier layers.
+In contrast, \Ours{} leverages shallow layer embeddings for a better BAR-ASR tradeoff.

-\textbf{Analysis on Hyper-parameter $\alpha$.} We maintain the BAR of Vicuna at approximately 90\% while evaluating the ASR of jailbreak prompts.
-We observe that ASR initially decreases and then increases as the hyperparameter $\alpha$ increases.
-Notably, when the classifier trained on the final layer is included ($\alpha = 1$), the average ASR increases by 5\% compared to $\alpha = 0.75$.
-This observation aligns with our findings in Figure \ref{fig:pca} and \ref{fig:acc_emb}, where jailbreak embeddings in the final layer are closer to benign prompts, and later layer classifiers exhibit lower accuracy.
-Despite this, \Ours{} is not highly sensitive to $\alpha$, as ASR decreases significantly with our defense, regardless of the $\alpha$ value.

-\textbf{Analysis on Hyper-parameter $t$.} We analyze the impact of the parameter $t$, which controls the strictness of \Ours{}, with $\alpha$ fixed at 0.75 in the experiment.
-As the harmfulness score increases, both BAR and ASR rise.
-Once a certain threshold is surpassed, the rate of increase in BAR slows, while the rate of increase in ASR accelerates.
-This may suggest that the optimal value for $t$ has been reached for \Ours{}.

-\textbf{Analysis on Impact of Prototype.} The selection of prototypes also impacts defense performance.
-To simplify the experiment and illustrate the effect of prototypes on defense efficacy, we omit the classification of prompts into rejection and jailbreak categories when constructing the prompt pools $B$ and $R$.
-Instead, we use the original prompt pool $P$ to construct classifiers.
-This version is referred to as \textsc{Eeg}-JPS (Jailbreak Prompt Simplified).
-As shown in Table \ref{tab:wo_j}, \textsc{Eeg}-JPS performs less effectively in both ASR and BAR than \Ours{}.
-This is likely because including jailbreak prompts in the prompt pool may shift the center of the harmful prototype closer to the benign one, potentially making it more challenging to distinguish between the two categories.